-The intent of this paper concerns the need to foster improved understandings and wider acceptance of the value-added outcomes arising from embedding financial literacy education within a life course framework.
-According to the OECD (2019) "financial literacy is now globally acknowledged as an essential life skill and targeted financial education policy is considered to be an important element of economic and financial stability and development" (p.
+According to the OECD (2019), "financial literacy is now globally acknowledged as an essential life skill and targeted financial education policy is considered to be an important element of economic and financial stability and development" (p.
 7).
-While the main focus in this paper is upon financial literacy as an important dimension of financial management behavior there has to be recognition and acceptance of the necessary conjunction with such matters as a) standards and levels of numeracy and literacy across population groups (Jayaraman, Jambunathan & Counselman, 2018; Skagerlund et al; 2018) b) the ever changing field of digital technology (Lyons & Kass-Hanna, 2021; Zhu, Paul & Muck, 2022) and c) individual and structural explanations of poverty and financial illiteracy (Beeghley,1988; Shanbhag, 2022).
-Moreover, attention needs to be given by educators and policymakers to the notion of the 'digital divide' that refers to "people who have access to the Internet and those who do not" (Aartsen et al; 2012, p.
+While the main focus in this essay is on financial literacy as an important dimension of financial management behaviour, there has to be recognition and acceptance of the necessary conjunction with such matters as (a) standards and levels of numeracy and literacy across population groups (Jayaraman et al., 2018; Skagerlund et al., 2018), (b) the ever changing field of digital technology (Lyons & Kass-Hanna, 2021; Zhu et al.,

+2022), and (c) individual and structural explanations of poverty and financial illiteracy (Beeghley,1988; Shanbhag, 2022).
+A question deserving attention might well be: How useful is a life course approach for promoting and researching financial literacy?
+Moreover, attention needs to be given by educators and policymakers to the notion of the "digital divide" that refers to "people who have access to the Internet and those who do not" (Aartsen et al; 2012, p.
 14).
-Over three decades ago Featherman (1992) called for individuals and society to come to terms with the reality that change and uncertainty are constant aspects of the human experience, and in particular, stressed the need for developing adaptive capacities, security and well-being as counter measures to the unanticipated and dynamic changes across the life course.
+Over three decades ago, Featherman (1992) called for individuals and society to come to terms with the reality that change and uncertainty are constant aspects of the human experience and, in particular, stressed the need for developing adaptive capacities, security, and well-being as counter measures to the unanticipated and dynamic changes across the life course.
 At the same time, he emphasized the personal and societal challenges arising from the predicted numbers of people destined to transition into the period of life beyond retirement: